Desouzaisa/MIS310_PythonProjects/README.md

 # MIS310_PythonProjects
 This portfolio was made for MIS 310: Contemporary Business Applications Development I. It includes different Python projects I built during the class.
-Each project shows what I learned about using code to solve real problems and build useful tools.
+Each project shows what I learned about using code to solve problems, create games, and build useful tools.